Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Evolution of an ensemble of binaries in an external tidal field

 The parameters $\beta$ and $\gamma$ set the shapes of the piecewise and exponential DFs respectively (e.g. the slope near $e = 0$ and $e = 1$); the plots in Figure \ref{fig:PFf_others} and throughout the remainder of this work use $\beta = 1/3$ and $\gamma = 5/2$.
 The colors in this Figure correspond to the ``effective power law index'' $\alpha_\mathrm{eff}$ of each DF.
 To define this effective index, we let $\tilde{e}$ be the eccentricity at which $P$ intersects the thermal distribution ($P(\tilde{e}) = 2\tilde{e}$), and then require $\int_0^{\tilde{e}} \md e\, P(e) = \int_0^{\tilde{e}} \md e\, P^{(\alpha_\mathrm{eff})}(e)$, i.e.

-It follows that $P$ has the same total surplus or deficit of low-$e$ binaries compared to the thermal DF as a genuine power law eccentricity DF $P^{(\alphaeff)}$ (equation \eqref{eq:ecc_power_law}).
+It follows that $P$ has the same total surplus or deficit of low-$e$ binaries compared to the thermal DF as a genuine power law eccentricity DF $P^{(\alphaeff)}$ given by equation \eqref{eq:ecc_power_law}.
 The advantage of introducing $\alpha_\mathrm{eff}$ is that it allows us to classify a broad array of initial eccentricity DFs with a single parameter: analogous to power laws, an eccentricity DF is subthermal (superthermal) if it satisfies $\alphaeff < 1$ ($\alphaeff > 1$).
-As we will see in \S\ref{sec:Milky_Way}, $\alphaeff$ turns out to be a reliable predictor of the phase-mixed DF towards which an ensemble of wide binaries is driven by Galactic tides.
+Thus, $\alphaeff$ provides a useful measure of an eccentricity DF's deviation from thermality.\footnote{As an example, the analytic distribution given in equation (13) of \citet{xu2023wide} has an effective power law index of $\alphaeff \approx 1.43$.} As we will see in \S\ref{sec:Milky_Way}, $\alphaeff$ also turns out to be a reliable predictor of the phase-mixed DF towards which an ensemble of wide binaries is driven by Galactic tides.